 "Food" includes rubbish, canned food, stock feed, pet food, fuel and scented or flavoured toiletries.
 The salt in hiking boots, backpacks or clothing also attracts many small mammals.
 Appropriate storage and transportation methods vary considerably from place to place, so consult local land managers about the best practices.
-Consider hanging your food from a tree or overhanging rock if you are not travelling by vehicle, to avoid animals such as quolls and possums chewing through your food bags.
-Be careful not to drop food on the track and keep a clean camp by removing all rubbish and even the tiniest food scraps.
+(Consider hanging your food if aren't traveling by vehicle, to avoid animals like Quolls and Possums from chewing through your food bags.)
+Keep a clean camp by removing all rubbish and even the tiniest food scraps and be careful not to drop food on the track.
 Consider double or triple bagging really smelly food scraps to reduce the odour.